LeaLamatina/Project-2/README.md

 Data: CSV files pulled from https://www.baseball-reference.com

-Techniques and Tools: HTML, CSS, Flask, JavaScript, SQLite
+Techniques and Tools: HTML, CSS, Flask, JavaScript, SQLite, D3, Plotly, Drop.js

+Visualizations: Comparitive Horizontal Bar Graph, Radar Graph, Area (Line) Graph

-Data Shortcomings: A lot of data and
+Data Shortcomings: A lot of data to look through to find the relevant stats that apply to our visualizations